Ompha22/wede-5020-poe/README.md

 ![Website Sitemap](https://github.com/Ompha22/wede-5020-poe/blob/8a956e559516198d02adf53a1cba9102d11f1fba/Site%20Map.png) <br>

+## Part 3 Functionality and SEO Updates

+The website was updated for Part 3 with beginner-friendly JavaScript and SEO improvements.

+- Interactive elements were added on the home page using an accordion and image lightbox.
+- Dynamic content was added on the services page.
+The services are loaded from `js/script.js`.
+- Search and category filtering were added so users can find services more easily.

 ## References

 Idrissi, M. (n.d.).
 Close-up of refreshments on a table. [online image] Available at: https://www.pexels.com/photo/closeup-of-refreshments-on-a-table-19240003/ (Accessed: 20 April 2026).